 Access to the Best Services as Patients Need Them

 The grant also supports MaineHealth’s continuing efforts in prevention and education.
 When patients access the MaineHealth Cancer Care Network for care, they will access the services they need as close to home as possible.
 Patients can be referred to larger centers for more advanced care, second opinions or clinical trials, and then return to their local communities for follow-up care.
 The network’s commitment is to coordinate the patients’ journey as they access the services that are most appropriate for them.

-MaineHealth Cancer Care Network partners include Franklin Memorial Hospital, LincolnHealth, MaineGeneral Medical Center’s Harold Alfond Center for Cancer Care, Maine Medical Center, Memorial Hospital, Mid Coast Hospital, Pen Bay Medical Center, Southern Maine Health Care, St. Mary’s Regional Medical Center, Stephens Memorial Hospital, Waldo County General Hospital and the Cancer Care Center of York County.
+MaineHealth Cancer Care Network partners include Franklin Memorial Hospital, LincolnHealth, MaineGeneral Medical Center’s Harold Alfond Center for Cancer Care, Maine Medical Center, Memorial Hospital, Mid Coast Hospital, Pen Bay Medical Center, Southern Maine Health Care, St. Mary’s Regional Medical Center, Stephens Memorial Hospital, and Waldo County General Hospital.

 For more information, visit mainehealth.org/cancer.